parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 never receive any definite value within a finite amount of time.
-Such self-recursion resulting in an infinitely evolving outcome is analogous to using techniques like FM synthesis, which mix together elements between the audio and control paths of a patch to achieve complex sonic outputs from mutually referential inputs.
+Such self-recursion resulting in an infinitely evolving outcome is analogous to using techniques like FM synthesis, which mix together elements between the audio and control paths of a patch to achieve complex sonic outputs from simple, mutually referential inputs.